tencent cloud

 </dependency>

-Creating a message producer
+Creating a Message Producer

-// Instantiate the message producer
+// Instantiate a message producer.

 DefaultMQProducer producer = new DefaultMQProducer(